cloudflare/cloudflare-docs/products/load-balancing/src/content/additional-options/deploy-containerized-applications.md

 - Access to Google Cloud Platform (GCP)
 - Access to AWS
 - Docker image
-- A domain on Cloudflare (on the Free, Pro, or Business plan) with a Load Balancing subscription, configurable in the Traffic app
+- A domain on Cloudflare (on the Free, Pro, or Business plan) with a Load Balancing subscription, configurable in **Traffic** on the dashboard

 ## Deploying a containerized web application on Google Kubernetes Engine

-We will be using [Google Cloud Shell](https://cloud.google.com/shell/) interface, which comes preinstalled with the gcloud console, docker, and kubectl command-line tools used below.
-If you use Cloud Shell, you don’t need to install these command-line tools on your workstation.
+You will be using [Google Cloud Shell](https://cloud.google.com/shell/) interface, which comes preinstalled with the gcloud console, docker, and kubectl command-line tools used below.
+If you use Cloud Shell, you do not need to install these command-line tools on your workstation.

 ### Getting started